 Ira Schnapp’s first work for National (DC) comics was the revamped Superman logo he created based on the earlier versions by Joe Shuster.
 It first appeared on SUPERMAN #6 dated Sept.-Oct.
 1940.
 Ira continued to work for the company after that, but exactly what he did and when has not yet been defined.
 That’s what my research aims to find out.

-On the cover of issue #71, we get more typical Ira Schnapp lettering not only telling us that the heroes were now appearing in the same stories together (finally), but what that issue’s story was about.
+On the cover of issue #71, we get typical classic Ira Schnapp lettering not only telling us that the heroes were now appearing in the same stories together (finally), but what that issue’s story was about.
 The look of this cover lettering is familiar to anyone who has read DC comics from the 1950s and early to mid 1960s, nearly all by Ira Schnapp.

 While it resembles his interior story lettering, Ira’s cover lettering was drawn larger and produced with more care and precision, appropriate for a cover, the main on-site selling point for any comic.